What is the Best In-Wall Gun Safe?

 This safe has a more serious feel to it than the aforementioned in-wall safes.
 The safe’s door is made of 14 gauge steel, making it quite sturdy and rather tough.

-It makes use of a 3-point locking system that provides all the more security, especially for anyone who would attempt to pry the door open.
+It makes use of a 3-point locking system that provides all the more security, especially against prying attacks.

 In terms of concealment, this safe doesn’t rank high.
-The door and frame protrude about 2 inches from the wall which would make it quite challenging to hide the fact that you have a safe installed into the side of your wall.
+The door and frame protrude about 2 inches from the wall.
+This makes it challenging to hide the fact that you have a safe installed into the side of your wall.
 Although, this isn’t all bad.
 With the little bit of protrusion going on, you’ll have extra storage space on the inside.

 On the inside, the safe is lined with foam at the base and it also has an adjustable foam barrel guard for all your long guns.
 Along with that, you also customization options such as having a full shelf, half shelf, and pistol hangers.